Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapters 1 and 2 of *Programming and Mathematical Thinking*
 - Chapter 1 of *Doing Math with Python*

+### Week Two: September 14, 2020 to September 18, 2020

+- How do I use iteration and conditional logic in a Python program to perform computational tasks like processing the contents of a file and mathematical tasks like using Newton's method to approximate the square root of a number?

+**Reading Assignments**

+- Chapter 3 of *Programming and Mathematical Thinking*
+- Appendix B of *Doing Math with Python*

 ## Calendar Overview

 ### August